AchimJenne/ClimaData-Recorder/README.md

 # ClimaData-Recorder
+A Raspberry-Pico based Clima-Weather-Data Recorder.
+The basic idea was measure the weather raw-data for a Skew-T log-P diagram (Stüve-Diagramm).<br/> This Software is doing an accurate measurement of temperature, pressure and humidity.
+It was the most important issue to record all relevant data and save it on the SD-Card.
+Later on, a extra application can calculate the Stüve-Diagram for better interpretation.<br/>
-Arduino- Raspberry Pico based Data Recorder.<br/> This Software is doing an accurate Air temperature, pressure and humidity measurement.
-Based on this value, this SW calculate the altitude, climb-rate, absolute water mass and the air- desity.
-The main application should be the measurement and calculation the for thermal gradients over the alititude.<br/>
+Based on this values, the SW is calculating altitude (and climb-rate), absolute water mass and the air- desity.
+The main application should be a measurement and a basic calculation for relevant thermal gradients over the alititude.<br/>
 <img width="800" height="534" alt="CliRecBasisDatVarioAlt" src="https://github.com/user-attachments/assets/22820f3b-5457-4b56-b077-2ae65fbf560a" />
-Two Testsystems with Waveshare 2350Plus, Akku, LCD (and SD-Card), DS3231- Module (w.
+Two Testsystems with WS-2350Plus, Akku, LCD (and SD-Card), DS3231- Module (w.
 EEP) and the BME680 Module<br/>
 >[!NOTE]
->The Variometer value based on the accurate sensor value and the altitude calculation.
-The calculation is working fine, but the LSB's of the sensor-adc let the value toggle.
+>The Variometer values based on the accurate altitude calculation.
+The calculation is working fine, but the LSB's of the sensor-ADC let the Alt.value toggle.
 Typical +/- 0.17 m/s up to +/- 0.5 m/s.
-The average looks right, but in a stand alone variometer applications... - it's not the main application to have an accurate varioneter.<br/> The variometer value is for information only!<BR/>
+The average looks right, but in a stand alone variometer applications... - it's not the main application to build an accurate variometer here.<br/>
+>The variometer value is for information only!<BR/>

 ## List of commands
 **ALT**    -  Set default Altitude for QNH<br/>